Regeneron boosts Eylea sales forecast

 Regeneron Pharmaceuticals Inc (REGN.O) significantly boosted its 2012 sales forecast for its new eye drug Eylea for the third time this year as second-quarter sales of the sight-restoring medicine cruised past Wall Street's rising expectations.

-Shares in Regeneron surged as much as 11.5 percent in early trading on Wednesday, but gave back much of those gains and were up 5.3 percent in afternoon trading.
+Shares in Regeneron surged as much as 11.5 percent in early trading on Wednesday, but gave back most of those gains as some analysts questioned how long Eylea sales growth could be sustained.

-BMO Capital Markets analyst Jim Birchenough called the second quarter results "phenomenal" and said the muted stock response was likely due to concerns over potentially slowing Eylea growth in the second half of the year as initial patients move from monthly dosing in the first three months of treatment to less frequent injections.

-"We would advise looking past that to all the growth drivers beyond the second half of this year," said Birchenough, who raised his rating on Regeneron stock to "buy" from "market perform" and his price target to $158 from $143.
-"Once we get to a steady state of dosing frequency, we think there is a lot of room for market share gains, a lot of room for geographic expansion and a lot of room for label expansion."

-J.P.
-Morgan analyst Geoff Meacham, in a research note, said questions remain regarding the durability of Eylea growth given the potential for competition on the intermediate-term horizon.
+"While the launch has been a success thus far, questions remain regarding the durability of growth with known ... market dynamics and competition on the intermediate-term horizon," wrote J.P.
+Morgan analyst Geoff Meacham in a research note.

-Privately-held biotechnology company Ophthotech last month released promising data from a mid-stage clinical trial of an eye drug that could become a strong future rival to Eylea.

-Second-quarter sales of the Eylea, which since its November approval has been gaining market share from Roche Holding AG's ROG.VX Lucentis and off-label use of the cancer drug Avastin, were $194 million, up 57 percent from the previous quarter.
+Second-quarter sales of the eye drug, which since its November approval has been gaining market share from Roche Holding AG's ROG.VX Lucentis and off-label use of the cancer drug Avastin, were $194 million, up 57 percent from the previous quarter.

 On Tuesday, Robert W. Baird analysts raised their Eylea sales forecast for the quarter to $155 million, ahead of Wall Street consensus expectations of about $143 million, and even that proved to be not aggressive enough.